Choose QLED if you want a more affordable OLED alternative with high brightness, great color reproduction and no risk of permanent burn-in.

 Let’s start with the basics – what is OLED and what is QLED?

-OLED, short for Organic Light-Emitting Diode, is a display technology that, unlike regular LCD displays, doesn’t utilize any form of LED backlight.
-Rather, every single pixel on the display lights up on its own and functions as its own light source.
+OLED, short for Organic Light-Emitting Diode, is a display technology that, unlike regular LCD displays, doesn’t use any form of LED backlight.
+Instead, every single pixel on the display lights up on its own and functions as its own light source.

 That said, comparing QLED and OLED is mostly like comparing LCD LED and OLED, and we’ll go over the main ones below.